 If you have a hacking cough along with the symptoms of a cold or sinusitis, you may have a chest infection called bronchitis.

-Acute bronchitis typically lasts up to three weeks, and can affect anyone – though it’s more common in young children up to the age of five1, but can also affect adults, especially if they are smokers.
+Acute bronchitis typically lasts up to three weeks, and can affect anyone – though it’s more common in young children up to the age of five*, but can also affect adults.

-According to the NHS, a bout of acute bronchitis is also more common in winter, since it often develops after you’ve had a cold, sore throat or flu (the condition is caused by the large airways in the lungs – called the bronchi – becoming infected).
+According to the NHS, a bout of acute bronchitis is also more common in winter, since it often develops after you’ve had a cold, sore throat or flu.
+It’s caused by the large airways in the lungs – called the bronchi – becoming infected.